benburton/huff/README.md

 ### Updating

-Ring updates using the update target.
+Huff updates using the update target.
 This delegates to all package management utilities and updates their sources accordingly:

-    > sudo ring update
+    > sudo huff update
     updating pip...
     updating brew...
     updating npm...